Building Business Credit Programs Unsealed and Revealed

 So bear in mind that this means not just state licenses, but potentially also city licenses.

-Visit the Internal Revenue Service web site and acquire an EIN for the small business.
-They’re free of charge.
+Visit the Internal Revenue Service web site and get an EIN for the small business.
+They’re free.
 Pick a business entity like corporation, LLC, etc.

 A business can begin as a sole proprietor.
-But they will more than likely want to switch to a type of corporation or partnership.
+But they will more than likely want to switch to a type of corporation or LLC.

-This is in order to reduce risk.
+This is to reduce risk.
 And it will take full advantage of tax benefits.

 A business entity will matter when it comes to tax obligations and liability in the event of litigation.
 A sole proprietorship means the business owner is it when it comes to liability and taxes.
 No one else is responsible.